Security-Onion-Solutions/securityonion-docs/osquery.rst

  - Update ``/etc/so-launcher/roots.pem`` with the contents from the following file (on your Manager): ``/etc/ssl/certs/intca.crt``

- At this point, osquery should connect up to Fleet within a couple minutes - if not, try to manually restart the osquery agent on the macOS endpoint.
+ At this point, osquery should connect up to Fleet within a couple minutes - if not, try to manually restart the osquery agent on the macOS endpoint:

  ::

    sudo launchctl kickstart -k system/com.so-launcher.launcher

 Agents - Updating